ldelavor/ceep/README.md

 # 1823_DOM

-This project objective is learning about manipule the DOM - Document Object Manager
+The objective of this project is learning about manipulate the DOM - Document Object Manager